Toggle: English / Spanish

 - Anxiety, restlessness

-- Radiating to the neck, shoulder, back, or abdomen
+- Sharp chest pain that is felt in the neck, shoulder, back, or abdomen

 - Discomfort, sometimes relieved by sitting upright or leaning forward